Reilly-737/Kindred/README.md

 Database Setup:

 Navigate to the server directory: 'cd server'
-Run 'flask db init', 'flask db migrate -m "initial migration", and 'flask db upgrade' to create and configure teh database.
+Run 'flask db init', 'flask db migrate -m "initial migration", and 'flask db upgrade' to create and configure the database.

 Start the Backend Server:
 Run 'python app.py' to start the Flask server